larsniet/wbw/README.md

-# Button Monitor Telegram Bot
+# Element Monitor Telegram Bot

-A Telegram bot that monitors web pages for button text changes.
-The bot can handle multiple users (up to 2 concurrent sessions) and will notify users when button text changes on their monitored pages.
+A Telegram bot that monitors web pages for element text changes.
+The bot can handle multiple users (up to 5 concurrent sessions) and will notify users when element text changes or elements disappear on their monitored pages.

 ## Features

-- Monitor web pages for button text changes
+- Monitor web pages for element text changes
 - Support for multiple CSS selectors
 - Fixed 60-second refresh interval
 - Automatic session timeout after 12 hours